Zingle/http-later/README.md

 requests will be accepted and nothing will be queued.

 When requests arrive, Later will check the request against filters, write the request to the storage provider, and return a response.

-The following response codes may be returned.
+### Reponse Status Codes

 ##### 202 Accepted
 The request was accepted and queued for later.

 ##### 404 Not Found
 The request was rejected because of the URL path.
+The `--accept` options can be used to configure which URL paths are allowed.

 ##### 405 Method Not Allowed
 The request was rejected becasue of the HTTP method.
+The `--accept` option can be used to configure which methods are allowed.

 ##### 500 Internal Server Error
-Something went wrong trying to store the request.
+Something went wrong trying to record the request.

 ### Replay
 When replay is enabled, the request queue will be continuously scanned for new requests.
 The requests will then passed along to their destination.

 ### HTTP Later Headers
-The HTTP Later server recognizes a few custom headers which can be used to control the replay of requests.
+The HTTP Later server generates and recognizes a few custom headers which can be used to control the replay of requests.
 It preserves headers except where noted here.

 ##### X-Later-Host
 Sent by client to override the Host header during replay.
-The original Host \
-header will be sent in the X-Later-Server header.
+The original Host header will be sent in the X-Later-Server header.

 ##### X-Later-Key